-Furthermore, GFRP pipe approve that the pressure drop in the pipe is lower than the steel pipe.
+Furthermore, GFRP pipe prove that the pressure drop in the pipe is lower than the steel pipe.
 This is important because the low pressure drop mean the pump pressure will be reduced.
 With lower pressure drop, GFRP pipe surely can reduce the cost in pipeline system.

-Finally, from the design and simulation, GFRP pipe indicate it has better flow properties.
+Finally, from the simulation, GFRP pipe indicate it has better flow properties.
 From the parameter analyze, the GFRP pipe flow dynamic always edging the steel pipe flow dynamic.
 GFRP flow properties are superior in term of head loss, pressure loss, skin friction coefficient and turbulent intensity.
 It also has give significant flow properties compare to the steel pipe.
 So, the GFRP pipe should be introduced slowly to the heavy industries.
-Thus, the second and final objectives have been achieved
+Thus, objective have been achieved